farTooOld/3D_STEP-Colorizer-App/README.md

 The Plugin will need EDITing of the App file location...

 # USING:
+Select a Part
-Select a Part, select desired Colors, Save New Step.
+Select desired Colors including Tan/Blue Resistor Body Color Save New Step
+Done!

 If you installed into location without also installing the Parts into the same location, simply Select the 'Select Part' in Drop-Down, you will be Prompted